 The BYOD Advantage for Schools:

-The advantage for schools: BYOD implementation proves to be effective in lifting off the schools’ expensive device budgets.
-Students bringing their own devices at classrooms means freeing the schools from the responsibility of providing each device to each student.
-This enables the schools to focus on more crucial aspects like quality of education, communication, training, co-curricular etc. In this case, schools can readily meet the requirements of students who cannot afford to bring their smartphones.
+The implementation of BYOD School policy proves to be effective in lifting off the schools’ expensive device budgets.
+Students bringing their own devices to classrooms means freeing the schools from the responsibility of providing each device to each student.
+This enables the schools to focus on more crucial aspects like quality of education, communication, training, co-curricular, etc. In this case, schools can readily meet the requirements of students who cannot afford to bring their smartphones.

-The advantage for students: The young minds are the most flexible and prudent when it comes to experimenting, exploring and discovering.
+Young minds are the most flexible and prudent when it comes to experimenting, exploring, and discovering.
 BYOD is loved by students for the convenience, comfort, and flexibility it offers.
-Studying, sharing, researching and completing projects could never get easier than this as students experience an enhanced sense of engagement, curiosity, agility and interaction with the introduction of BYOD in schools.
+Studying, sharing, researching, and completing projects could never get easier than this as students experience an enhanced sense of engagement, curiosity, agility, and interaction with the introduction of BYOD in schools.
 With improved collaboration, BYOD greatly reduces the learning curve.

 After much consideration, when a school finally decides to implement BYOD for students, there is a full list of policies that the school needs to follow for beneficial BYOD execution.

-On the other hand, implementing BYOD in schools might also add to the already existing gap between the low and high-income families followed by students distinguishing each other based on the devices they use.
-One thing leads to other and this may trigger bullying of low-income students by the others.
+On the other hand, implementing BYOD school policies might also add to the already existing gap between the low and high-income families followed by students distinguishing each other based on the devices they use.
+One thing leads to another and this may trigger bullying of low-income students by others.
 However, these concerns could not diminish the prevalence of BYOD in schools, but the school authorities are expected to address these challenges as well while keeping in mind other elements like teacher training, community preference, student performance, and financial reasonability.